 Let’s get started!

-In this tutorial, we will use Python’s
+In this tutorial, we’ll use Python’s

 nltk.
 To install the library, you can use the